Tammy Lynn Sytch: Smoky Mountain Wrestling (1992–1995)

-World Wrestling Federation (1995–1998)
+World Wrestling Federation (1994–1998)

-In late 1994, Sytch was contacted by the WWF, and she began appearing as Tamara Murphy, a commentator for "Live Event News" segments during syndicated WWF television shows.
-One month later, Candido joined the WWF, and the duo began appearing as Sunny and Skip, known collectively as The Bodydonnas, villainous fitness fanatics.
+In late-1994, Sytch was contacted by the WWF, and she began appearing as Tamara Murphy, a commentator for "Live Event News" segments on the WWF Action Zone television show beginning on December 21, 1994.
+One month later, Candido joined the WWF, and the duo began appearing as Team Spirit (Tammy Spirit and Chris Spirit) and booked as babyfaces, debuting in February 1995 on a WWF Wrestling Challenge taping.
+They were heavily booed by the crowd after they were recognized for their characters in Smokey Mountain Wrestling, thus turning villainous fitness fanatics.
+Soon after debuting, they were renamed Sunny and Skip, known collectively as the Bodydonnas.
 Zip (portrayed by Tom Prichard) later joined the team, and Sunny was in their corner when they won the Tag Team Championship over The Godwinns at WrestleMania XII.
-In 1996, she won Pro Wrestling Illustrateds Manager of the Year Award.
-Weeks later, The Godwinns regained the championship, and Sunny turned on The Bodydonnas in favor of the new champions.
-She then turned on The Godwinns and helped The Smoking Gunns win the Tag Team Championship.
-After The Smokin' Gunns lost the title at In Your House 10: Mind Games, she fired them in the middle of the ring.